keremciu/cv/index.md

 ###### Stack: React / Redux / Redux-saga / css-modules / post-css / webpack / jenkins / docker

 - Hired 8 people for the front end and helped them increase their knowledge base and productivity.
-- Made many internal presentations to explain the business domain and tech, also has written documentation on processes.
+- Made internal presentations to explain the business domain and tech.
-- Worked closely with design team on rebranding to build a visual language that affected all the consumer facing apps.
+- Worked with design team on rebranding to build a `visual language` that used by consumer facing interfaces.
-- Solved different scalability problems(aws lambda) regarding the big hotel/airline feeds to create visual ads automatically.
+- Solved scalability problems(aws lambda) for big hotel/airline feeds to create visual ads automatically.

 🌟 Adphorus has been acquired by Sojern at November 2017.